These potstickers are filled with savory pork, finely chopped peppers, cabbage, and seasonings. A burst of flavor in every bite!

 Pork and Veggie Potstickers are among my very favorite foods, but for some reason I was always too nervous to make them myself.
 But once I did, I couldn’t believe how easy they were to make!
 I haven’t ordered them from a restaurant since!
 Seriously, for the price of about eight of these potstickers in a restaurant you can make dozens!
 Every time I have made these, they get eaten before I can even get them on the table for dinner.
 Not even kidding!
 My family can’t keep their hands off of them!

-We always like to dip our potstickers in Yoshida’s sauce but you can dip them in soy sauce, sweet & sour sauce or you can eat them just plain!
-They are definitely good enough to eat as-is right out of the pan!
+We always like to dip our potstickers in Soyaki or Yoshida’s sauce but you can dip them in soy sauce, sweet & sour sauce, teriyaki sauce or you can eat them just plain.
+Add a little Sriracha to your sauce to give it a little kick!

 How to Make Pork & Veggie Potstickers

 - 2 tablespoons red bell pepper finely chopped